tyrinlewis123/circularity/README.md

 #### TODO 4: Push each circle into the circles array

-Now that we have a place to keep our circles together, we want to push each circle we create into this array.
+In order to keep our circles together, we can keep them stored in an array.
+To save each array we create in the `circles` array, we can use the `.push()` method.

 Find **TODO 4** in the `drawCircle` function and add the following code: